 - If your travel pertains to a non-NIH funded project, please consult with Sponsored Projects Administration (SPA) prior to charging non-cancellable expenses to the project.
 SPA must ensure we comply with our sponsor’s requirements.

-Effective immediately, the Visiting Researcher/Scholar program has been suspended.
+The Visiting Researcher/Scholar program also has been suspended.
 Non-UGA personnel who are planning to visit UGA through the VRS program should contact email@example.com for details.

-Effective immediately, the Visiting Researcher/Scholar program has been suspended for incoming visitors.
-In consultation with Immigration Services, we estimate the earliest start date for incoming VRS to be on or after July 1, 2020, depending on the developing Covid-19 situation and global travel restrictions.
+The Visiting Researcher/Scholar program has been suspended for incoming visitors.
 Updates will be issued from Immigration Services when sponsorship under this program is again active.
-Incoming visitors with a previously approved start date before July 1 should contact firstname.lastname@example.org to establish a new start date, and also contact Immigration Services regarding the cancellation and or deferral of their visa sponsorship.
+Incoming visitors with a previously approved start date should contact firstname.lastname@example.org to establish a new start date, and also contact Immigration Services regarding the cancellation and or deferral of their visa sponsorship.

 If a Faculty Sponsor has an existing VRS and wishes to extend the date of the visit past the original visit end date, please send a request for UGAID extension with explanation/justification and updated end date to email@example.com, and contact Immigration Services at firstname.lastname@example.org with questions about visas or other immigration concerns.

-International researchers will be able to maintain valid immigration status in the US, even if they are moved to working remotely, or assigned other related research work.
-The office of Immigration Services will be in communication soon with information as to how to report any changes made involving international researchers.
-If any researchers will have their positions ended as a result of the halting of research at UGA, immigration services should be notified immediately, by emailing the Director, Robin Catmur-Smith, at email@example.com.
+International researchers were be able to maintain valid immigration status in the United States, even if they were moved to working remotely, or assigned other related research work.
+If any researchers will have their positions ended as a result of the winding down of campus research activity, the Office of Immigration Services should be notified immediately by emailing the director, Robin Catmur-Smith, at email@example.com.

 Research Commercialization / Technology Transfer